 Unless you have applied for and been granted permission you will not be able to speak at the meeting.
 You may leave and re-enter the meeting at any time.

 Mobile phones should be switched off in the Council Chamber.
 If attending virtually, you should ensure your microphone is muted at all times.
 Taking of photographs (including screen shots), audio or video recordings are not permitted during meetings unless with the express permission of the Convener.

 Occasionally, for legal reasons or reasons of confidentiality, we may have to take the meeting in private.
 These exempt items are usually the last on the agenda and public and press will be asked to leave the meeting before the debate begins.

 Our 18 councillors all attend the Council meetings.
-At meetings where there are Education matters, three religious representatives also attend.
-We sit round the table, with the Provost as the Chair Person.
-The Chief Executive and the Clerk to the Council sit at the top table, beside the Provost, to provide guidance and advice.
+We sit round the table, with the Convener as the Chair Person.
+The Chief Executive and the Clerk to the Council sit at the top table, beside the Convener, to provide guidance and advice.

 Usually at least one officer from each Council service will attend to answer councillors' questions.
 A Committee Services Officer takes the minutes.
 The press also attend to report what happens in the local papers.